 In January 2006, Witho Worms started to photograph spoil tips or slag heaps in Belgium, France, Germany, Poland and Wales.
 These mountains are the visual remnants of the coal mining industry.
 In Europe, these black pyramids are the symbols of a vanishing era that began with the industrial revolution and has now evolved into an age dominated by binary code.
 For more information on the series Cette montagne c’est moi (2006-2011), click here.

 In his series 1 Two Tree (2013 – 2016), Worms photographed forestry in Finland, Sweden, France, and Belgium.
 Click here for more information on 1 Two Tree.

 When You Look at a Landscape…

-Inspired by the concept of rewilding of George Monbiot, a writer and environmentalist (Feral: Rewilding the Land, the Sea and Human Life, 2013), Witho Worms had dedicated his journey along the arctic coastline of Norway in the summer of 2016 to ‘rewilding himself’.
+Inspired by the concept of ‘rewilding’ of a writer and environmentalist George Monbiot (Feral: Rewilding the Land, the Sea and Human Life, 2013), Witho Worms had dedicated his journey along the arctic coastline of Norway in the summer of 2016 to ‘rewilding’ himself.
 After having photographed man-made landscapes for fifteen years, for the series When You Look at a Landscape… he immersed himself in a natural environment: untouched, wild and unpredictable.
-The primeval, uninhabited panoramas of sea, glacier and mountain continue Worms’ fascination with the interplay between nature, vision and the camera.
+The primeval, uninhabited panoramas of sea, glaciers and mountains continue Worms’ fascination with the interplay between nature, vision and the camera.
 The images engage the infinitude of landscape with the limits of a frame, shaped by the artist and the technical apparatus itself.